rameerez/trackdown/README.md

 # 📍 `trackdown` - Ruby gem to geolocate IPs (MaxMind BYOK)

 `trackdown` is a Ruby gem that provides simple & straightforward IP geolocation functionality using MaxMind databases.
-Just bring your keys and start geolocating IPs.
+Just bring your own MaxMind keys, and start geolocating IPs.

 Given an IP, it gives you the corresponding:
 - 🗺️ Country (two-letter country code + country name)
 - 📍 City
 - 🇺🇸 Emoji flag of the country

 `trackdown` is BYOK (Bring Your Own Key) – you'll need your own MaxMind keys for it to work.
+It's your responsibility to make sure your app complies with the license for the MaxMind database you're using.
 [TODO: add link to where to get it]

 ## Installation